Packhorse: Historic use in England

 Packhorses were heavily used to transport goods and minerals in England from medieval times until the construction of the first turnpike roads and canals in the 18th century.
 Many routes crossed the Pennines between Lancashire and Yorkshire, enabling salt, limestone, coal, fleeces and cloth to be transported.

-Some routes had self-describing names, such as Limersgate and the Long Causeway; others were named after landmarks, such as the Reddyshore Scoutgate ("gate" is Old English for a road or way) and the Rapes Highway (after Rapes Hill).
+Some routes had self-describing names, such as Limersgate and the Long Causeway; others were named after landmarks, such as the Reddyshore Scoutgate ("gate" is Old Norse for a road or way) and the Rapes Highway (after Rapes Hill).
 The medieval paths were marked by wayside crosses along their routes.
 Mount Cross, above the hamlet of Shore in the Cliviger Gorge, shows signs of Viking influence.
 As the Vikings moved eastwards from the Irish Sea in about 950 AD, it is likely that the pack horse routes were established from that time.

 Most packhorses were Galloways, small, stocky horses named after the Scottish district where they were first bred.
 Those employed in the lime-carriage trade were known as "limegals".
 Each pony could carry about 240 lb in weight, spread between two panniers.
 Typically a train of ponies would number between 12 and 20, but sometimes up to 40.
 They averaged about 25 mi a day.
 The train's leader commonly wore a bell to warn of its approach, since contemporary accounts emphasised the risk packhorse trains presented to others.
 They were particularly useful as roads were muddy and often impassable by wagon or cart, and there were no bridges over some major rivers in the north of England.

 About 1000 packhorses a day passed through Clitheroe before 1750, and "commonly 200 to 300 laden horses every day over the River Calder (at a ford) called Fennysford in the King's Highway between Clitheroe and Whalley".
 The importance of packhorse routes was reflected in jingles and rhymes, often aide-memoires of the routes.

 As the need for cross-Pennine transport increased, the main routes were improved, often by laying stone setts parallel to the horse track, at a distance of a cartwheel.
 They remained difficult in poor weather — the Reddyshore Scoutgate was "notoriously difficult" — and became insufficient for a developing commercial and industrial economy.
 In the 18th century the first canals were built in England and, following the Turnpike Act 1773, metalled roads.
 They made the ancient packhorse routes obsolete.
 Away from main routes their use persisted into the 19th century, leaving a legacy of paths across wilderness areas called packhorse routes, roads or trails and distinctive narrow, low-sided stone-arched packhorse bridges, for example at Marsden near Huddersfield.
 The Packhorse is a common public house name throughout England.
 During the 19th century, horses that transported officers' baggage during military campaigns were referred to as "bathorses", from the French bat, meaning packsaddle.